 Central San's subject matter experts filled out data input forms to yield the performance figures of each indicator.
 These forms included the AWWA definitions to ensure consistency with the AWWA aggregate data.
 Reference material was provided where applicable so the data could be verified and/or revisited in later years if needed.
 After gathering, calculating, and quality-checking the data, and verifying perceived outlying data as needed, staff provided the findings to data submitters for review.
 Commentary from staff is included in this report.
 Adjustments were made to some of the reported data to better align Central San with the agencies in the study.
-For example, in addition to its wastewater (WW) operations, Central San operates a Household Hazardous Waste Collection Facility (HHWCF) and a Recycled Water program, which other agencies presumably do not.
-Therefore, in answering the data prompts, Central San has taken into account the resources dedicated to those programs and adjusted its calculation methods to represent Central San's performance in each service-specific indicator as best and as accurately as possible.
+For example, in addition to its WW operations, Central San operates a Household Hazardous Waste Collection Facility (HHWCF) and a Recycled Water program, which other agencies presumably do not.
+Therefore, in answering the data prompts, Central San has accounted for the resources dedicated to those programs and adjusted its calculation methods to represent Central San's performance in each service-specific indicator as best and as accurately as possible.

-For the CA agency comparison, Central San requested FYs 18-19 and 19-20 data from 34 CA water/WW agencies in fall 2020, for 15 performance indicators.
-Statewide data for one indicator, Non-capacity and Capacity Sewer Overflow Rates, was obtained via the California Integrated Water Quality System.
-Partial to full responses were received from 10 agencies.
+For the CA agency comparison, Central San requested FYs 19-20 and 20-21 data from 58 CA water/WW agencies in spring 2022, for 14 performance indicators.
+Statewide data for one indicator, Non-capacity and Capacity Sewer Overflow Rates, was obtained via the California Integrated Water Quality System (CIWQS).
+Partial to full responses were received from 14 agencies.
+There were nine new participating agencies, and eight agencies who had responded to previous years' surveys declined to respond this year.
 Participation was encouraged but may have been limited by the consequences of COVID-19 on staffing and priorities at other agencies.
 For agencies that participated, Central San staff reviewed the data and worked with the agencies as needed to refine or correct their reported data.

 In performing quality checks on the CA agency data, both for data entry errors and use of AWWA methodology, various inconsistencies were found.
 Some agencies' data could not be applied to the calculations without producing an inaccurate result.
 For example, a "wholesale" agency who treats wastewater conveyed from pipes they do not own, operate, or maintain will have an inaccurately high total O&M cost per 100 miles of pipe.
 A "retail" agency, on the other hand, treats wastewater conveyed only from pipes they own, operate, and maintain, so their O&M cost will be accurately proportional to their miles of pipe.
 The quality check also found data entry errors and inconsistencies resulting from differing applications of AWWA's methodology.
 While some agencies submitted data based on strict definitions as provided, others appear to have included adjustments they believed were appropriate for their entity.
-This happened because many of the AWWA definitions leave room for interpretation or are inherently flawed (e.g., the AWWA methodology to calculate Debt-Service Coverage Ratio does not state whether or not to exclude depreciation from operating expenses).
+This happened because many of the AWWA definitions leave room for interpretation or are inherently flawed (e.g., the AWWA methodology to calculate Debt-Service Coverage Ratio does not state whether to exclude depreciation from operating expenses).
 These shortcomings can affect the accuracy of not only the AWWA nationwide data but especially the CA agency data, which was not published through AWWA's Utility Benchmarking subject matter experts.